 Why have an eyebrow transplant?

-- Physical trauma: Facial injury and scarring resulting from events such as road accidents, industrial accidents, thermal and chemical burns.
+- Physical traumas, such as facial injuries and scarring due to events such as road accidents, industrial accidents, thermal and chemical burns.

-- Medical and surgical treatments: Surgical treatment of injury or tumour that results in removal of eyebrow follicles and tissue scarring.
+- Surgical treatments that result in the removal of eyebrow follicles and tissue scarring.
 Radiotherapy or chemotherapy for cancer can also result in loss of eyebrow hair.

 - Compulsive plucking of eyebrows and other body hair, known as Trichotillomania.

-Follicular Unit Extraction eyebrow transplants (FUE) are surging in popularity, as women and even some men, seek ways to permanently restore or establish hair in the area.
-The process typically involves removing a section of hair from the patient, most commonly from the back of the scalp, and grafting the hair to the eyebrow.
-This augments the existing brows or replaces them completely if a patient has lost all their natural brows.
+Follicular Unit Extraction eyebrow transplants (FUE) involve removing a section of hair from the patient – most commonly from the back of the scalp – and grafting the hair to the eyebrow area.
+This augments the existing brows or replaces them completely if a patient has lost their natural brows.

-An area of the scalp in the back of the head is numbed with a local anesthetic.
-That section (scalp strip) is removed and the wound is closed with stitches.
-The scalp strip is given to a technician who separates the hair tissue into single hair follicular grafts.
+An area of the scalp in the back of the head is numbed with a local anaesthetic.
+A strip of the scalp is given to a technician who separates the hair tissue into single hair follicular grafts.
 The grafts are then implanted into the brow, one by one.
 The procedure typically involves 400 grafts transplanted into each brow.
 Eyebrow transplants take around 3-4 hours in total, costing about £4,000.

-The eyebrow transplant is performed under local anaesthetic, so it isn’t painful – in fact, many of our patients are so comfortable, they are able to fall asleep while the grafts are implanted.
-The results are permanent and you will see some immediate differences with a new outline.
+The eyebrow transplant surgery is performed under local anaesthetic, so it isn’t painful – in fact, many of our patients are so comfortable that they fall asleep during the procedure.
+The results are permanent, and you will see some immediate differences with a new outline.

-The transplanted eyebrows come from head hair and therefore the new eyebrows grow just like they would on the head.
-This means that they need to be trimmed regularly, just like head hair.
+As the new eyebrow hairs come from the head, the new eyebrows grow just like head hair, meaning that they need to be trimmed regularly.
 They also need to be curled so that they blend perfectly with the existing natural eyebrows.

-Trimming and curling is easily done and Crown Clinic provides patients with a beauty kit to do this.
+Crown Clinic provides patients with a beauty kit to keep your eyebrows trimmed and curled.
 Patients find that with this simple maintenance, their new brows blend perfectly with the existing strands.